National Personnel Records Center fire

-The National Personnel Records Center fire of 1973, also known as the 1973 National Archives fire, was a fire that occurred at the Military Personnel Records Center (MPRC) in the St. Louis suburb of Overland, Missouri, from July 12–16, 1973.
+The National Personnel Records Center fire of 1973, also known as the 1973 National Archives fire, was a fire that occurred at the Military Personnel Records Center (MPRC) in the St. Louis suburb of Overland, Missouri, from July 12 to 16, 1973.

-The fire destroyed some 16 million to 18 million official U.S. military personnel records.
+The fire destroyed some 16 million to 18 million U.S. military personnel records.
 The MPRC, the custodian of U.S. military service records, is part of the National Personnel Records Center, an agency of the National Archives and Records Administration of the General Services Administration.

 Background

 The NPRC was created in 1956 through the mergers of predecessor agencies after World War II, including the Demobilized Personnel Records Center (DPRC) and the Military Personnel Records Center (MILPERCEN) of the Department of Defense, along with the St. Louis Federal Records Center of the General Services Administration.
 In final form, the NPRC handled the service records of people in federal civil service or American military service, overseen by the National Archives and Records Administration of the General Services Administration.

 In 1951, the Department of Defense hired the Detroit firm of Hellmuth, Yamasaki, and Leinweber, architects, to design a facility for its Demobilized Personnel Records Center.
 The firm visited several similar operations, including a U.S. Navy records center at Garden City, New York, and a Department of Defense facility in Alexandria, Virginia, to study their functions and storage systems.
 Their February 1952 report detailed different approaches, including fire prevention, detection, and suppression systems.
 The Naval records center, for example, was outfitted with a full fire sprinkler system, while the Department of Defense facility was not.
 This reflected a debate among archivists and librarians: are documents at greater risk in a facility with sprinklers, which could cause water damage, or in one without sprinklers to guard against fire damage?

 Department of Defense officials approved a design plan that omitted sprinklers and heat and smoke detectors.
 Moreover, each floor had large spaces for records storage stretching hundreds of feet and containing no firewalls or other measures to limit the spread of fire.

 Set on a site of 70 acre, the building had six floors, each measuring 728 × 282 ft and encompassing 205296 sqft for a total of 1231776 sqft.
 The building was constructed of prestressed concrete floors and roof supported by concrete interior columns and surrounded by a curtain wall of aluminum and glass.
 Along the north side of each floor were offices, separated from the records storage area by a concrete block wall.